 If you have a separate garage or storage shed, put it in there to begin with, until you work out how to dispose of it.

 Some products are toxic and cannot simply be placed in the bin.
 You may have to find out from your local authorities what you should do with these items.

-To help you to control dust mites, put away papers and books and stuff you've been accumulating that gathers dust as this is a problem area for most allergic people.
+If you are allergic to dust, to help you to control dust mites, put away papers and books and other stuff you've been accumulating that gathers dust.

 This is a problem area for most allergic people, so work out ways to store possessions and documents that you need to keep.